 You get a 720p webcam and speaker built-in, except the audio isn't that powerful – although good enough for a class video lesson.
 The design is minimalist to do away with wires even though this comes with a wired mouse and keyboard.

 The 1TB of storage and basic 4GB of RAM make for decent entry price specs that should serve the needs of most teachers into the near future.
-There is the option to upgrade specs so it will last longer and work faster.
+The option to upgrade specs is available, so it will last longer and work faster.
 You can also go for a larger 24-inch model if that's going to better help with all those multitasking windows.

 6. HP Chromebase All-in-One 22: Best for Chrome users

-There's a powerful webcam that is backed by dual-array microphones, making it perfect for video lessons and calls in which you're seen and heard clearly.
+There's a powerful webcam that is backed by dual-array microphones, perfect for video lessons and calls in which you're seen and heard clearly.

 All this is pretty affordable for what you get, especially considering the wireless mouse and keyboard come as standard.
 It's not going to be the most powerful setup, but since this is Chrome-based you won't really need anymore power to run the apps you can access.